toggl/track-extension/README.md

   - go to Toggl to stop or edit your time entry.

 ## Custom domains
-If you have a setup where one of the supported services is on a custom domain you can customize the extension and add your custom domain.
-Here is a step by step guide on how to do that [Adding custom domains][98]
+If you use a setup, where one of the supported services is on a custom domain you can customize the extension to fit your needs.
+Here is a step by step guide on how to [add custom domain][98] to the extension.

 ## Contributing
 Want to contribute?
 Great!
 Just fork the project, make your changes and open a [Pull Request][99]